Dozens killed as tornadoes rip through Kentucky, other U.S. states | Science-Environment

 The primary tornado travelled more than 227 miles (365 km) across the state, Kentucky Governor Andy Beshear said.
 The death toll could exceed 50 people and could reach up to 100, he told an early morning news conference.
 The National Weather Service's Storm Prediction Center said it received 36 reports of tornadoes touching down in Illinois, Kentucky, Tennessee, Missouri and Arkansas, and Mississippi.

-A devastating outbreak of tornadoes ripped through Kentucky and five other U.S. states, killing dozens of people and leaving a trail of destroyed homes, factories and warehouses along a path that stretched more than 200 miles, officials said on Saturday.
-At least four tornadoes touched down overnight across Kentucky, causing significant damage in more than a dozen counties.
+A devastating swarm of tornadoes ripped through Kentucky and five other U.S. states, killing dozens of people and leaving a trail of destroyed homes, factories and warehouses along a path that stretched more than 200 miles, officials said on Saturday.
+At least four tornadoes touched down overnight in parts of Kentucky, causing significant damage in more than a dozen counties.
 The primary tornado travelled more than 227 miles (365 km) across the state, Kentucky Governor Andy Beshear said.

 The death toll could exceed 50 people and could reach up to 100, he told an early morning news conference.
 "The reports are really heartbreaking," he said.
 "This has been one of the toughest nights in Kentucky history and some areas have been hit in ways that is hard to put into words."